Ann-Anahit/pilates-website/README.md

 ### The Home Page

-On the home page the user will find the message **Welcome to our pilates website** which clearly gives the idea of what the website is about.Also the background picture shows a person doing pilates.
+On the home page the user will find the message **Welcome to Harmony Pilates!** which clearly gives the idea of what the website is about.
+The image shows a Pilates mat set up for exercise, featuring harmonious colors.
 ![Harmony Pilates Home Page](documentation/home-page.png)

 ### The About Page